Are you ready to begin your international experience at Colorado Mesa University?

 - Return the valid passport and visa with an immigration admission stamp which will reflect the class of admission (F-1, J-1, M-1, etc), the date of admission, and the admit-to date or D/S (duration of stay)

-- Review the SEVIS Form I-20 from the student
+- Review and return the SEVIS Form I-20

 - Return any other previously requested information